Khutsubani Public School Water Project – Georgia

-- Replace pipes and faucets for the hand washing station and rebuild cement structure.
+- Replace pipes and faucets for the hand washing station and rebuild the cement structure.

-- Replace nonfunctioning drinking fountain with modern working fountain for the children in the school yard.
+- Replace a non-functioning drinking fountain with a modern working fountain for the children in the schoolyard.

 Three of the school’s employees, including gym teacher Nodari Tkhilaishvili, will be in charge of soliciting help from a local plumber and will work together to replace the pipe system and to install the sink, taps, and drinking fountain.